liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

     </form>
     ```

-4. Style the `Thanks.cstml` file as follows
+4. Style the `Thanks.cshtml` file as follows

     ```HTML
     @{